 I usually take my small Grapnel with me because it will hold well enough in most conditions if I just want to stop and take a break out on the water.
-If I know I will need to remain stationary for a long period than I will take my larger Danforth.
+If I know I will need to remain stationary for an extended period, I will take my larger Danforth.

 One last note on using these anchors, especially the Danforth or Navy, is that they work better with a length of chain between the rope and the anchor itself.
 This allows the anchor to lie flat on the and pull horizontally, making for easier anchoring.
 The downside is that it also adds a bit of weight.
 It may seem like overkill, but if I have to stay in the same place, I use the Danforth with about 3 feet of chain attached.

 One thing I would not suggest you do is use your paddle to remain still by forcing it against the bottom.
-I have been guilty of this but it is bad for your paddle.
+I have been guilty of this, but it is terrible for your paddle.

 That’s all I have for you on anchors.